Pulasan

-Nephelium ramboutan-ake, the pulasan, is a tropical fruit in the soapberry family Sapindaceae.
+Nephelium ramboutan-ake, the pulasan, is a tropical fruit in the family Sapindaceae.
 It is closely related to the rambutan and sometimes confused with it.
 Other related soapberry family fruits include lychee and longan.
 Usually eaten fresh, it is sweeter than the rambutan and lychee, but very rare outside Southeast Asia.

+The name pulasan comes from pulas 'to twist' (cognate to Visayan pulas 'to take off, remove' and Tagalog pilas 'to rip, tear'). by how the fruit is opened twisting it with both hands, hence pulasan.

 Description

-The name pulasan comes from the Malay word pulas (twist), related to the Visayan pulas (take off, remove) and Tagalog pilas (rip, tear).
-The fruit is opened through the act of twisting the fruit with both hands, thus the name pulasan.

 The pulasan tree is an ornamental.
 It attains a height of 10–15 m and has a short trunk to 30–40 cm thick.
 The branchlets are brown and hairy when young.
 The alternate leaves, pinnate or odd-pinnate, are 17–45 cm long, have 2 to 5 pairs of opposite or nearly opposite leaflets, are oblong or elliptic-lanceolate, 6.25-17.5 cm long and up to 5 cm wide; slightly wavy, dark-green and barely glossy on the upper surface; pale, and somewhat bluish, with a few short, silky hairs on the underside.
 Very small, greenish, petalless flowers with 4-5 hairy sepals are borne singly or in clusters on the branches of the erect, axillary or terminal, panicles clothed with fine yellowish or brownish hairs.

 The pulasan is ultra-tropical and thrives only in humid regions between 360 and 1,150 ft (110–350 m) of altitude.
 In Malaysia, it is said that the tree bears best after a long, dry season.

 The fruit is ovoid, 5-7.5 cm long, dark red, with its thick, leathery rind closely set with conical, blunt-tipped tubercles or thick, fleshy, straight spines, which are up to 1 cm long.
 There may be one or two small, undeveloped fruits nestled close to the stem.
 Within is the glistening, white or yellowish-white flesh (aril) to 1 cm thick, more or less clinging to the thin, grayish-brown seedcoat (testa) which separates from the seed.
 The flavor is generally much sweeter than that of the rambutan.
 The seed is ovoid, oblong or ellipsoid, light brown, somewhat flattened on one side, and 2 to 3.5 cm long.

 While similar to rambutan, the fruit lacks the hairy spines.
 The flesh is sweet and juicy, and separates easily from the seed, much more easily than the rambutan.
 In addition, unlike the seed of the rambutan, the seed of the pulasan is readily edible raw.
 It has a flavor somewhat like that of almonds.